sebastian89n/code-learning-hub/tools/maven/README.md

 It's important to note that dependencies specified in the `dependencyManagement` and plugins in the `pluginsManagement` sections are not automatically inherited by your project's modules.
 In other words, they serve as templates or central configurations.
+Their primary role is to provide consistent versions for dependencies and plugins used across your project.
+This centralization simplifies version management and ensures uniformity.

-To use a dependency or plugin defined in these sections, you must explicitly declare it in your module's `dependencies` or `build/plugins` section, specifying the `<groupId>`, `<artifactId>`, and, if needed, the version.
-This explicit declaration ensures that the dependency or plugin is included in your project's build.
-This approach provides flexibility, allowing modules to choose which centrally defined dependencies and plugins they wish to use.
+To utilize a dependency or plugin defined in these sections, you must explicitly declare it in your module's `dependencies` or `build/plugins` section, specifying the `<groupId>` and `<artifactId>`.
+If the version is not specified here, Maven will automatically use the version provided in `dependencyManagement` or `pluginsManagement`.
+This approach allows you to avoid specifying versions repeatedly in your project's POM, promoting maintainability and consistency.

 ## Maven BOM